 There are no significant manpower implications should this proposition be accepted.
-The cost of a Public Inquiry is difficult to forecast as the Island has not held one before.
-I am advised that it is likely to run into five figures in order to cover the remuneration and disbursements of the independent planning inspector, the preparation of relevant documents and the holding of public hearings.
+The cost of a public inquiry is difficult to forecast as the Island has not held one before.
+The recently completed 'Williamson Report' cost \pounds 50,000.
+I am advised that a public inquiry is likely to run into five figures in order to cover the remuneration and disbursements of the independent planning inspector, the preparation of relevant documents and the holding of public hearings, but that this should not exceed £100,000.